-Public spaces are defined by their size, relationship to buildings, relationship to the streets that surround them, and location on a natural-to-center character district spectrum.
+Public spaces are defined by their size, relationship to buildings, relationship to the streets that surround them, and their location.

 The context or setting (residential neighborhood, rural community, or urban center) determines the scale and local impact of a public space.
-A residential community's small park is the neighborhood center where children play and friends and family get together.
-An urban center's large plaza serves to physically define the civic center or heart of a village, town or city.
+An urban center's large plaza serves to physically define the civic center or heart of a village, town or city, for instance.

-If they are to succeed in their function, open spaces should be based on their context.
 Many public spaces go unused due to incompatibility with their surroundings.
 Public spaces also go unused when they feel too large for their intended use.
-Lastly, a diversity of open space types should be used to create options and variety.
+Lastly, a diversity of open space types can be used to create options and variety.